Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 ---
 ![Screenshot 2024-11-05 151727](https://github.com/user-attachments/assets/f2bd04d8-d3fa-408a-b76d-95f9c32c49af)

+### Detailed Breakdown by Analysis Area:

                                                                |A|
 ## Top-selling products
 ---
+### Top-Selling Products & Sales Trends:
+1. Objective: To identify the most impactful products and understand their performance over time.
+2. Action: Performed detailed exploratory data analysis using Excel Pivot Tables and SQL queries to determine total sales per product, highest selling         products by value, and monthly unit sales.
+Visualized trends in Power BI.
+3. Result: Identified HAT (15,929 pcs) as the top-selling product by quantity and SHOES (₦613,380 revenue) as the top performer by revenue across 2023-        2024.
+Pinpointed sales dips in May and December and peaks in February and June.
+4. Impact: Provided essential data for inventory management, highlighting products for increased stocking and informing seasonal promotional strategies,       such as reviewing HAT prices for higher revenue potential.

 ### Exploratory Data Analysis
 ---
-Use of Pivot table to organise, summarise and analyse the dataset, thereby making it easier to discover patterns and insights in the dataset.
+Use of Pivot table to organise, summarise and analyse the dataset, thereby making it easier to discover patterns and insights in the dataset
 ![Screenshot 2024-11-05 071212](https://github.com/user-attachments/assets/61e11ebe-c05f-48ed-a545-f1b1cfddf0c0)
 ![Screenshot 2024-11-05 071822](https://github.com/user-attachments/assets/37cd30db-7d6f-47fb-b923-a387fd27c59f)

 ### Data Visualization